 The school is keen to extend the education we offer beyond the classroom, and there are numerous school trips during the course of the academic year, including some that are residential.

 All pupils in Year 7 take part in a Team Building residential within the first term, giving them a chance to mix and make friends outside of the classroom.
 Residential trips include an annual ski trip; Year 8 have the opportunity to go on a study trip to France, Germany or Spain during the summer term and there is a regular exchange to Konstanz for those studying German at GCSE level.
-In Year 10 the French Department offers an exchange programme to a school in Paris.
-Year 11 Spanish pupils are offered a study trip to Salamanca and for A Level French students there is a Sixth Form study trip to Nice.
-There have been geography visits to Iceland and classical trips to Italy and Greece.
+During GCSE studies, the French Department offers an exchange programme to a school in Paris and Spanish pupils are offered a study trip to Salamanca.
+For A Level French students there is a Sixth Form study trip to Nice.
+There have been geography visits to Iceland and the Azores and classical trips to Italy and Greece.
 History of Art trips have been organised to Italy and the Sixth Form Politics students recently went to Washington DC.
 Sixth Form students may be able to participate in work experience in France and Germany.

 There are regular theatre and concert trips to London venues and the school makes good use of London museums and galleries to augment teaching.